Hodrick–Prescott filter

 The Hodrick–Prescott filter (also known as Hodrick–Prescott decomposition) is a mathematical tool used in macroeconomics, especially in real business cycle theory, to remove the cyclical component of a time series from raw data.
 It is used to obtain a smoothed-curve representation of a time series, one that is more sensitive to long-term than to short-term fluctuations.
 The adjustment of the sensitivity of the trend to short-term fluctuations is achieved by modifying a multiplier $\lambda$.

-The filter was popularized in the field of economics in the 1990s by economists Robert J. Hodrick and Nobel Memorial Prize winner Edward C. Prescott, though it was first proposed much earlier by E. T. Whittaker in 1923.
+The filter was popularized in the field of economics in the 1990s by economists Robert J. Hodrick and Nobel Memorial Prize winner Edward C. Prescott, though it was first proposed much earlier by E. T. Whittaker in 1923., see Whittaker-Henderson smoothing.
+The Hodrick–Prescott filter is a special case of a smoothing spline.